paxfeline/hearsay/build-journal.md

 Slots can also have default content, in case the component has no (matching) child elements.

-Hear-Say components have a `slot()` method that can be used to programmatically fill slots.
+hearsay components have a `slot()` method that can be used to programmatically fill slots.
 It takes the following parameters:
 - slot: "slot" for the default slot, or a slot's `name`.
 - ...string_or_node: a variable number of either nodes (may be none), or strings (which are inserted as Text nodes), to place into the specified slot.
 Any content that was there is replaced.

 #### props

 One thing I don't hate about React is the way you can supply data to a component through "props."
-The Hear-Say version of this is to include a `props` attribute for a component, if desired.
+The hearsay version of this is to include a `props` attribute for a component, if desired.
 Like all HTML attributes (including ones that are interpreted as JavaScript code), they are stored as strings.
-One convenience Hear-Say provides is a special getter method for `props`.
+One convenience hearsay provides is a special getter method for `props`.

 This is what it looks like: